danybmx/blog/src/jbake/content/blog/2018/hello-travis.md

 ##### 6. PUSH!

-We've finished! the only thing that we need to do now is push the changes over master!
+We've finished! the only thing that we need to do now is push the changes to master and wait to see how travis-ci do the rest.
+If it fails, just iterate a bit to fix the problems :P

 #### More things that we can improve.

-Push directly over master is not a good practice... maybe use another branch like `dev` or `source` that just merge with master if travis ends successfully is a good idea, by now, I will maintain it in that way just because this is not an "important" project.
+Push directly to master is not a good practice... maybe use another branch like `dev` or `source` that just merge with master if travis ends successfully is a good idea, by now, I will maintain it in that way just because this is not an "important" project.

 I hope this can be useful for someone, bye!!